nicolassargos/blazor-dragdrop/README.md

 ### Release notes:

 1.1.8: added the dropzone name in which an Draggable component is dropped on its event OnDrop.
-Event now triggers an event with those args: ```csharp OnDrop(dynamic d, string name, int orderPosition) ``` .
+Event now triggers an event with those args: ``` OnDrop(dynamic d, string name, int orderPosition) ``` .
 Dynamic parameter is the Tag parameter of the Draggable component dropped.